alba4k/albafetch/MANUAL.md

 * `--bold` (or `-b`): followed by a boolean "on" or "off", this option overrides the config `bold` entry and enables or disables the usage of bold in the output.
 * `--logo` (or `-l`): This option, followed by the logo you want to print, overrides the config `logo` entry and makes albafetch print a custom logo instead of the default one.
 * `--align` (or `-a`): followed by a boolean "on" or "off", this option overrides the config `align_infos` entry and enables of disables the alignment of the infos in the printed output.
+* `--ascii`: followed by a valid file path, it lets you pick a file containing a custom ascii art that you'd like to use.
+When this option is used together with `--logo`, the latter has priority.
 * `--config`: followed by a valid file path, this changes the config file that will be parsed to look for a valid configuration.
 * `--no-config`: Using this will prevent any config file (provided using `--config` or the default one) from being used.